sujnanpatil/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/Devops_hol_lab4.md

     ![portal](images/dev197.png)

 1. Wait for the Canary release Stage to complete successfully.
-Notice how the **Post-deployment Gates** is switching to an **Evaluation Gates** status.
-Click the **Evaluation Gates** icon.
+Notice how the **Post-deployment Gates** is switching to the **Evaluation** Gates status.

    ![Azure devops](images/eva.png)

-1. For the **Query Azure Monitor Alerts**, notice an initial failed state.

-1. Let the Release pipeline in a pending state for the next 5 minutes.
-After the 5 minutes did pass, notice the 2nd evaluation failing again.
+1. Let the Release pipeline run in the pending state for the next 5 minutes.

 1. This is expected behavior, since there is an Application Insights Alerts triggered for the Canary Web App.

-    > **Note**: Since there is an alert triggered by the exception, **Query Azure Monitor** gate will fail.
-This, in turn, will prevent deployment to the **Production** environment.

 1. Wait another 3 minutes and validate the status of the Release Gates again.
 Click on the **Deployement (1)** icon.
 As it is now +8 minutes after the initial Release Gates got checked, and it's been more than 8 minutes since the initial Application Insight Alert got triggered with action "Fired", it should result in a successful Release Gate, having allowed the deployment of the Production Release Stage as well **(2)**.